jordancaraballo/nga-deep-learning/README.md

 /att/labels/labels01.tif, /att/labels/labels02.tif, /att/labels/labels03.tif
 ```

-The information regarding the data will be stored in a CSV file located under scripts/config/data.csv, with the following format:
+Example input shape are (5000,5000,6) for data rasters, and (5000,5000) for mask files.
+The information regarding the data will be stored
+in a CSV file located under scripts/config/data.csv, with the following format:

 ```bash
 data,label,ntiles_train,ntiles_val,ymin,ymax,xmin,xmax